AnCode666/boe-mcp/README.md

 Once configured, you can make queries like:

 - "List current state laws on data protection"
-- "Find the definition of 'autovía' in Law 37/2015"
 - "Show the BOE summary for June 14, 2024"
-- "Get full text of Royal Decree-Law 5/2023"
 - "Display the BOE legal domains table"